Many individuals applying for a new job ask themselves, “should I call to check on my background check?”

 When the results are taking (what seems like) a long time…it’s easy to worry.
 But, instead of contacting an employer to check on the status of a background check, there’s a much easier and more comprehensive way to know if you passed.

-Running a background check on yourself is the best way to know whether some inaccurate or old conviction record will cause a failed background check, and you can use the information to remove criminal records.
+Running a background check on yourself is the best way to know whether some inaccurate or old conviction record will cause a botched background check, and you can use the information to remove criminal records.

 The following guide explains all the checks that are used in various background screenings, so you can examine and correct any disqualifying offenses and won’t need to ask, ‘should I call to check on my background check.’

-How Do I Know if My Background Check Cleared?
+How Do I Know If My Background Check Cleared?

 There are specific steps that an individual can take to see if their background check has cleared.
 Those curious about their background check status can run a background check on themselves as soon as possible to see what is listed on the check, how to respond to the information, and how to edit incorrect information in the check.